 Some states have held numerous committee hearings about whether and how to legalize sports wagering.
 Some have made a lot of progress, others are mired in various disagreements — between stakeholders and lawmakers.

-The list of states that are poised to legalize sports wagering soon — meaning in 2019 or 2020 — with or without mobile/online sports betting options, include:
+The list of states that are poised to legalize sports wagering soon, with or without mobile/online sports betting options, include:

 Of course, there may be surprises, like Tennessee was, and there may be some that surprisingly don’t get it done even though there’s lots of legal gambling already permitted in the state.

 The following section provides a glance at the markets: